treyus30/HT-101CBR/README.md

 ![image](https://github.com/treyus30/HT-101CBR/assets/136277393/7e3e6e5f-cf13-4c77-99e8-f6e3c9581b88)

 ## Supported Sensors
 The following is what has been uncovered by FTY Racing and currently implemented as options.
 If more are decoded separately, I will asterisk them.
 If you can add to this list, please create a discussion and include the CAN ID, byte(s), and name.
+Note that EGTs 1-12 have been deliberately excluded.
 - Engine RPM
 - MAP
 - TPS